RasaHQ/rasa/.github/ISSUE_TEMPLATE/ask_question.md

 ---

 <!--
+PLEASE DO NOT OPEN THIS ISSUE, IT WILL BE CLOSED:

 Hi!
 If you have a question about how to do something with Rasa, we are happy to help out!